lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

         }
 ~~~

-Use cases that require an interoperable encoding for composite private keys will often need to place a `CompositeKEMPrivateKey` inside a `OneAsymmetricKey` structure defined in [RFC5958], such as when private keys are carried in PKCS #12 [RFC7292], CMP [RFC4210] or CRMF [RFC4211].
+Use cases that require an interoperable encoding for composite private keys will often need to place a composite private key inside a `OneAsymmetricKey` structure defined in [RFC5958], such as when private keys are carried in PKCS #12 [RFC7292], CMP [RFC4210] or CRMF [RFC4211].
 The definition of `OneAsymmetricKey` is copied here for convenience:

 ~~~ ASN.1
  OneAsymmetricKey ::= SEQUENCE {